UN: Libya’s roundup tops 5,000 migrants as concerns grow

 Authorities have distributed the migrants to detention centers in the capital of Tripoli, the IOM’s document said.
 At least 4,187 of the detainees, including 511 women and 60 children, were sent to the Mabani detention center, well over its capacity.
 The Abu Salim center received at least 570 migrants, it said.

-At least 390 others were taken to Share al-Zawiya detention including the 30 pregnant women and 155 children, the document showed.
-The center has already 182 migrants intercepted previously at the Mediterranean Sea, it said.
+At least 390 others were taken to Share al-Zawiya detention center, including the 30 pregnant women and 155 children, the document showed.
+The center has already 182 migrants intercepted previously on the Mediterranean Sea, it said.

 These detention centers are rife with abuses, according to rights activists.
 The AP also reported in June that guards at Share al-Zawiya sexually assaulted young Somali female migrants.